getOcr/WiLab-plus/README.md

 # *****Dedicated RTT AOA SL Positioning module in physical layer*****

-Another part of work off mine: https://github.com/getOcr/RTTAOA_SidelinkPositioning Can be included in Wilab-plus system as the physical module
+Another part of work of mine: https://github.com/getOcr/RTTAOA_SidelinkPositioning Based on TS38.211/TR38.901/TS38.355.
+This RTT module can be included in Wilab-plus system as the physical module.

 # *****WiLabV2Xsim citation*****